-- The "Ex Officio" Directors are voting members serving on the Southminster, Inc. Board by virtue of their leadership positions as Clergy of Myers Park Baptist Church and Christ Episcopal Church. - The "Founding Director" continues to serve on the Board as a non-voting member by virtue of the Board's desire to show its respect and sincere appreciation for the leadership given by this individual at the inception and during the critical early years of Southminster's existence. - The "Chair Emeritus" Directors continue to serve on the Board as non-voting members in recognition of their years of service as members of the Board of Directors.
+- The "Ex Officio" Directors are voting members serving on the Southminster, Inc. Board by virtue of their leadership positions as Clergy of Myers Park Baptist Church and Christ Episcopal Church. - The "Chair Emeritus" Directors continue to serve on the Board as non-voting members in recognition of their years of service as members of the Board of Directors.